Travelling in Europe after Brexit

 Check your passport is valid for your trip

-If the UK leaves the EU without a deal, you might have to renew your passport if you have less than 6 months on it when you travel.
+If the UK leaves the EU with no deal, you might have to renew your passport if you have less than 6 months on it when you travel.
 It will depend on which countries you’re travelling to.
 You can check if your passport will be valid for your trip on GOV.UK.

 Apply for your passport as early as you can - it can take several weeks to process in busy times.
 If you need to renew a passport urgently, you can book an appointment for the 1 week fast track service on GOV.UK.
 You'll need to pick up a paper application from the Post Office first.